 Also, Dan Brown is making his peak performance meditation and concentration self-paced online course available to One Mind Listeners a special 25% discount.
 Your purchase will also support the production of this podcast.

-Use the promo code ONEMINDPODCAST at checkout to receive the special discount.
+Use the promo code ABOUTAPRIL20 at checkout to receive the special discount during the month of April.

 Dan is an Associate Clinical Professor at Harvard Medical School, a world-renowned Forensic Law & Western psychology expert as well as a Senior Meditation Master in Indo-Tibetan Bon & Buddhism.